 Military divorce is often more complex than civilian divorces.
 Military law not only implicates Florida Law, but also military law, Federal law, and Federal administrative law.

-We have served countless military families in a range of family law matters, including divorce.
+We have served countless military families in a range of family law matters, including divorce and collaborative divorce.
 We help service members and their spouses, by making sure all potential issues are brought to the table early in the case.
 We also point out all the special legal issues you need to know due to your status as a military family.

 A “military divorce” is not a special type of court proceeding.
 Your divorce will take place in a civilian court just like any other divorce.
 Nevertheless, your case is quite different.

 Because you have government pay, federal benefits, and obligations that may have taken you overseas and across the country, your case is most likely far more complicated than a standard civilian divorce.